 Any goal that you focus on should be important to you and nobody else.
 This will help you to maintain motivation and be more likely to succeed.

-On the other hand, the task of setting training goals for an athlete may be done by their coach to help them augment performance and develop as an individual.
+On the other hand training goals may be set for an athlete by a coach to help them augment performance and develop as an individual.
 Although this has not directly been set by you, it should be something you agree with and is equally important for you to achieve this goal, as ultimately it challenges you to be a better athlete.

 4. Seek help for your goal setting process